 This is the first article in a three-part series on the Karaawaimin Taawa Biodiversity Assessment, the results of which will be published in 2023.

-For more info on the SWM Programme, view the recorded side event “Wild meat and the post-2020 Global Biodiversity Framework: highlights from the Sustainable Wildlife Management Programme” held at the Convention on Biological Diversity (CBD) CoP 15 on Tuesday, 13 December.
+For more info on the SWM Programme, join the side event “Wild meat and the post-2020 Global Biodiversity Framework: highlights from the Sustainable Wildlife Management Programme” at the Convention on Biological Diversity (CBD) CoP 15 on Tuesday, 13 December.